 The Michigan Department of Transportation University Region led the development of the MDOT University Region: Regional Non-Motorized Plan in 2015.
 The region is comprised of 10 counties, including Jackson County.
-The focus of the plan is developing a regional network of trails, paths and streets that provide connections between communities, counties and adjacent regions.
+The focus of the plan is developing a regional network of trails, paths and streets that provide connections between communities, counties, and adjacent regions.
 The primary goals are:

-- Document the existing and proposed network - Identify opportunities to enhance non-motorized transportation - Help prioritize non-motorized investment - Foster cooperative planning across municipal/county boundaries and continue to coordinate these efforts along with the development of connections to Brooklyn, Clarklake, and through the Heart of the Lakes Recreation Commission Plan area.
+- Document the existing and proposed network - Identify opportunities to enhance non-motorized transportation - Help prioritize non-motorized investment - Foster cooperative planning across municipal/county boundaries and continue to coordinate these efforts the development of connections through the Heart of the Lakes Recreation Commission Plan area, including to Brooklyn and Clarklake.

 The plan provides a map of the existing and proposed non-motorized facilities for the 10 county region, including Jackson County.
-Stated priorities for Jackson County include the completion of trail routes that are on the Iron Belle and the Great Lakes to Lakes trails
+Stated priorities for Jackson County include the completion of trail routes that are on the Iron Belle and the Great Lake to Lake Trails and